Acura CL: Second generation (2001)

-The model year 2003 also saw cosmetic changes to the CL.
+The 2003 model year also brought cosmetic changes to the CL.
 The 5-watt road/fog lamps found on the 2001–02 models were deleted, and non-functional air vents were installed in their place.
-The grille surround and door handles were now body color, as opposed to being chrome on the 01–02.
+The grille surround and door handles became body colored, as opposed to being chrome on the 2001–02 models.
 The side mirrors were also redesigned (for both the 2002 and 2003 models) by having a more square shape, full-body matched paint, and tinted glass since customers had complained about excessive wind noise coming from the mirror seam.
-The 2003 models also saw new headlights which now featured a blacked-out interior, and the taillight lenses had a cleared turn signal and reverse light.
-Type-S's now included updated 17 × 7" 12-spoke wheels.
+The 2003 models also saw new headlights which featured a blacked-out interior, and the taillight lenses had a cleared turn signal and reverse light.
+Type-S models included updated 17 × 7" 12-spoke wheels.
 Revised thicker exhaust tips were also a new addition.
 Canadian CLs offer daytime running lights and a windshield washer fluid level sensor as standard equipment (USDM CLs do not have these as an option).